anudeepsinghpatelgithub/cypress-test/README.md

 ## Reports:

-Reports can be found after running the test as location `mochawesome-report/mochawesome.html`
+Reports can be found after running the test at location `mochawesome-report/mochawesome.html`